Ollie Persey

 Notable Cases

-• TZA v A School [2023] EWHC 1722 (Admin): acted for the claimant in the leading case on the application of the Public Sector Equality Duty (‘PSED’) in school exclusions.
+R (TZA) v A Secondary School [2023] EWHC 1722 (Admin): The leading High Court case on the Public Sector Equality Duty (‘PSED’) and school exclusions.
+Permission to appeal to the Court of Appeal granted.

-• GP v Lime Trust, EHRC intervening [2023] UKUT 77 (AAC): a test case on the jurisdiction of the First-tier Tribunal to consider PSED compliance in disability discrimination claims.
+GP v Lime Trust, Equality and Human Rights Commission intervening [2023] UKUT 77 (AAC): Test case on the jurisdiction of the First-tier Tribunal to consider PSED compliance in disability discrimination claims against schools.

 Contact Ollie